Buying a REO or foreclosure in Longport

 It's commonly believed that any REO must be a bargain and an chance for easy money.
 This isn't always true.
 You have to be very careful about buying a REO if your intent is to make money off of it.
 While it's true that the bank is usually anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
 But there are also many REO's that are not good buys and may lose money.

 Time to make an offer?

 Most lenders have a REO department that you'll work with in buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for receiving offers.
 Since banks typically sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.

 As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
 Once you've presented your offer, you can expect the bank to counter offer.
-From there it will be your decision whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be dealing with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+At this point it will be your decision whether to accept their counter, or submit another counter offer.
+Understand, you'll be contending with a process that generally involves several people at the bank, and they don't work evenings or weekends.
+It's not uncommon for the process of offers and counter offers to take days or even weeks.